-Moreover, historically, the weighted average interest rate on the mortgage receivables has been sufficient to cover the interest due on the Subordinated Loan.
+The interest rate risk arises when the interest received on the mortgage receivables is insufficient to cover the fixed interest due on the Subordinated Loan.

 The interest rate risk is also mitigated through the structure of the waterfall.
 The Interest Available Amounts and the Principal Available Amounts are both used to meet the Priority of Payments.
 As the interest due on the Subordinated Loan is senior to the principal due on the Subordinated loan, this further reduces the interest rate risk.
 Through the subordination in the waterfall structure, funds are distributed only to the extent available and as such the interest rate risk is addressed.